 The NMFS HMS bycatch reduction program includes an evaluation of current data collection programs, implementation of bycatch reduction measures such as gear modifications and time/area closures, and continued support of data collection and research relating to bycatch.
-Additional details on bycatch and bycatch reduction measures can be found in Section 3.5 of the 1999 FMP for Atlantic Tunas, Swordfish and Sharks (NMFS, 1999a), in Regulatory Amendment 1 to the 1999 FMP for Atlantic Tunas, Swordfish and Sharks (NMFS, 2000), in Regulatory Adjustment 2 to the 1999 FMP for Atlantic Tunas, Swordfish and Sharks (NMFS, 2002), in Amendment 1 to the 1999 FMP for Atlantic Tunas, Swordfish and Sharks (NMFS, 2002), in Loue 2004 Final Rule for Reduction of Sea Turtle Bycatch and Bycatch Mortality in the Atlantic PLL Fishery (69 FR 40734), the Consolidated HMS FMP, and Section 3.9 of this chapter.
+Additional details on bycatch and bycatch reduction measures can be found in Section 3.5 of the 1999 FMP for Atlantic Tunas, Swordfish and Sharks (NMFS, 1999), in Regulatory Amendment 1 to the 1999 FMP for Atlantic Tunas, Swordfish and Sharks (NMFS, 2000), in Regulatory Adjustment 2 to the 1999 FMP for Atlantic Tunas, Swordfish and Sharks (NMFS, 2002), and in Amendment 1 to the 1999 FMP for Atlantic Tunas, Swordfish and Sharks (NMFS, 2003a).
 In addition, an HMS Bycatch Reduction Implementation Plan was developed in late 2003 which identify priority issues to be addressed in the following areas: 1) monitoring, 2) research, 3) management, and 4) education/outreach.
 Individual activities in each of these areas were identified and new activities may be added or removed as they are addressed or identified.